zekrom-vale/ZekDex/README.md

 - `SpDefense` (`integer`): Special Defense strength (NA for Gen I)

 ### family
-Pokemon evolution and family information
+Pokemon evolution and family information.
+This dataset is good if you want to know the evolution tree.
 - `family` (`character`): The family to which the Pokemon belongs.
 - `base` (`character`): The prior form of the pokemon or the base form
 - `form` (`character`): The specific form of the Pokemon.
 NA if not applicable.